dansmyers/TheoreticalFoundationsOfCS/Sprint-2-Automata/README.md

 Design DFAs to recognize the following languages over {*a*, *b*}.

-1. All strings with 0 or 1 *b*, but not more than 1.
+1. All strings with zero or one *b*, but not more than one.

 2. All strings that contain the substring *abba*.